cheshire-cat-ai/docs/mkdocs/production/auth/custom-auth.md

 ### AuthHandlerConfig

-The `AuthHandlerConfig` is the configuration class from which your own will inherit to create your own configuration class for your auth handler.
+The `AuthHandlerConfig` class provides a base configuration that you can extend to define custom settings for your authentication handler.
 It includes all the necessary settings to initialize your custom handler.
 These may include: information about the external identity provider, authentication endpoint, client secrets, etc.

 ### Allowed Auth Handlers Hook